 When you suffer an anesthesia injury, you may be facing a lengthy and complicated fight with an insurance company to recover compensation.
 Medical malpractice claims are notoriously complex and require in-depth investigations to uncover evidence.

 A Houston personal injury lawyer experienced in handling medical malpractice claims can be invaluable in protecting your claim and your legal rights.

 Not all personal injury law firms in Houston are the same.
-Attorney Brian White & Associates, PC has earned a reputation for handling large and high-profile personal injury claims with many of our cases coming from referrals and other attorneys.
+Attorney Brian White Personal Injury Lawyers has earned a reputation for handling large and high-profile personal injury claims with many of our cases coming from referrals and other attorneys.

 Brian White is board certified in personal injury trial law.
 This Texas Board of Legal Specialization is a qualification just 3% of lawyers can claim.
-Attorney Brian White & Associates, PC offers a winning track record, financial strength, and decades of experience as we fight for the full compensation you deserve.
+Attorney Brian White Personal Injury Lawyers offers a winning track record, financial strength, and decades of experience as we fight for the full compensation you deserve.

-When you choose Attorney Brian White & Associates, PC to represent you during your claim, you can count on us to:
+When you choose Attorney Brian White Personal Injury Lawyers to represent you during your claim, you can count on us to:

 - Conduct a thorough investigation of your case

 - Gather and analyze evidence to show how your injuries occurred and who was responsible

 - Consult with medical experts to demonstrate the standard of care in your case, how the medical professional deviated, and the injuries you sustained as a result